HewlettPackard/swarm-learning/docs/Install/Installing_HPE_Swarm_Learning_Management_UI(SLM-UI).md

         -   Download the Swarm Learning SLM-UI installer for your platform, Mac, Windows, or Linux.

-        -   Don't download the tar file containing docs and scripts.
-This is a older version of the tar.
-Instead, you need to download this git repo: Navigate to the main page of this repository.
-To the right of the list of files, click Releases and select 2.3.0 version.
-Scroll down to the "Assets" section of the release, click Source code (tar.gz)
+        -   The tar file containing docs and scripts.

+        -   The signature file for the above tar file.